 Economic Research and Analysis

 - The Brookings Institution publishes high-quality policy studies.
 This is a list of research topics covered.
-Peter Orszag and William Gale write extensively about fiscal policy issues.

 - The National Bureau of Economic Research has an extensive working paper series highlighting the most notable recent work .